By Rick Steves and Cameron Hewitt

 The centerpiece of Mostar is one of Europe’s most inspirational sights: the 16th-century Old Bridge.
 People around the world wept when they saw this icon of Yugoslav unity blown up in 1993.
 A decade later, the bridge was triumphantly rebuilt using the original materials and methods.
 In the cobbled Old Town surrounding the bridge, you can visit some mosque interiors, tour an old-fashioned Turkish-style house, and shop your way through the bazaar of souvenir stands.
 Beyond Mostar’s reconstructed tourist zone, you’ll still see many signs of the recent warfare — burned-out husks of buildings, unmistakable starburst patterns in the pavement, and bullet holes everywhere.
 It’s a sobering and thought-provoking place, but adventurous travelers find Mostar to be a wonderful opportunity to round out their impressions of this region’s full diversity.

-In Croatia's northwest corner is its most Italian-feeling region: the wedge-shaped peninsula called Istria.
-The Istrian coast is home to one of Croatia's most charming seafront towns, romantic Rovinj — a "little Venice" on a hill rising from the Adriatic.
-Rovinj's lanes are delightfully twisty, its ancient houses are atmospherically crumbling, and its harbor — lively with real-life fishermen — is as salty as they come.
+In Croatia’s northwest corner is its most Italian-feeling region: the wedge-shaped peninsula called Istria.
+The Istrian coast is home to one of Croatia’s most charming seafront towns, romantic Rovinj — like a little Venice on a hill rising from the Adriatic.
+Rovinj’s lanes are delightfully twisty, its ancient houses are atmospherically crumbling, and its harbor — lively with real-life fishermen — is as salty as they come.

 For a break from the sea, head for the hinterland.
 In the Istrian interior, you’ll find vintners painstakingly reviving a delicate winemaking tradition, farmers pressing that last drop of oil out of their olives, trained dogs sniffing out truffles in primeval forests, and a smattering of fortified medieval hill towns.
 The best towns here include the tiny, rugged, relatively undiscovered artists’ colony of Grožnjan, and the popular village of Motovun, with sweeping views over the surrounding terrain.

 For the cherry on top of your Eastern Adriatic trip, head up to Slovenia, hiding in the mountains north of Croatia.
-Tiny, overlooked Slovenia is one of Europe's most unexpectedly pleasant destinations.
+Tiny, overlooked Slovenia is one of Europe’s most unexpectedly pleasant destinations.
 At the intersection of the Slavic, Germanic, and Italian worlds, Slovenia is an exciting mix of the best of each culture.
-And, thanks to its long tradition of Western-style capitalism, prosperous Slovenia was the first of the new European Union members to adopt the euro currency, in January of 2007.
-Slovenia's tidy capital city, Ljubljana, boasts some of the best outdoor cafés and people-watching in Europe.
+Slovenia’s tidy capital city, Ljubljana, boasts some of the best outdoor cafés and people-watching in Europe.

 Slovenia’s top attraction is the mountain range arcing along its northern border.
 These are the Julian Alps — named for Julius Caesar — where mountain culture has a Slavic flavor.
 The Slovenian mountainsides are grooved with hiking paths, blanketed in a deep forest, and sprinkled with ski resorts and vacation chalets.
 Around every ridge is a peaceful alpine village sprawled around a Baroque steeple.